-Day 5: Nubra Valley – Leh: After breakfast at the camp hotel, go to Hunder where you can ride a double humped Bactrian camel on the sand dunes of this high altitude desert with snow capped mountains on the horizon.
+Day 5: Nubra Valley – Pangong Tso: After an breakfast at the camp hotel, go to Hunder where you can ride a double humped Bactrian camel on the sand dunes of this high altitude desert with snow capped mountains on the horizon.
 It is amazing to see sand dunes at this altitude.

 Drive to Diskit, headquarter of Nubra Valley.
 Stroll around the bazaar observing the shops and local people going about their daily chores.
-Diskit is famous for 515 years old Buddhist Monastery, lying magnificently situated on a hilltop, facing the entire Valley.
-After a visit to monastery, drive back to Leh through Khardungla Pass.
+Diskit is famous for 515 years old Buddhist Monastery, magnificently situated on a hilltop facing the entire Valley.
+After a visit to monastery start the drive to Pangong Tso.

-Day 8: Leh- Onward Destination: Check out after breakfast to go to the airport to catch your flight for onward destination.
+Day 7: Leh – Onward Destination: Check out after breakfast to go to the airport to catch your flight for onward destination.